githubocto/repo-visualizer/README.md

 ## `root_path`

-The directory you want this action to run into
+The directory you want this action to run into.

 Default: ./